UPBGE/UPBGE-Docs/source/manual/logic/sensors/types/joystick.rst

    See the Python reference of this logic brick in :class:`SCA_JoystickSensor`.

 The *Joystick Sensor* triggers whenever the joystick moves.
-It also detects events on a range of ancillary controls on the joystick device (hat, buttons, etc.).
+It also detects events on a range of ancillary controls on the joystick device (shoulder triggers, buttons, etc.).
-More than one joystick may be used (see "Index").
+More than one joystick may be used (see "Joystick Index").
-The exact layout of the joystick controls will depend on the make and model of joystick used.
+UPBGE maps all the joysticks against the layout of Xbox 360 game controller.
+This way is easier to setup the different movements or actions because you have to do it for one type of controller only.

 .. figure:: /images/Logic/Sensors/logic-sensors-types-joystick-button.png